content-left-bg.png

 The NDIS offers supports, such as the school leaver employment supports (SLES), for eligible students who are finishing school.
 SLES provides a range of post school supports for up to 2 years to assist young school leavers to become work ready.

-For further information visit the SLES NDIS website.
+For further information visit the NDIS website.

 Contacting the NDIA